 Sterimar Hayfever & Allergy Relief nasal sprays can be used as often as required.

 Sterimar nasal sprays can be used alongside other hayfever treatments such as antihistamines.

 Barrier nasal sprays for hayfever

 There are few products in the UK market which work as barrier nasal sprays to stop the symptoms of allergies.
-The principle behind barriers nasal sprays is simple: a fluid dispersion which settles in the nose prevents contact between allergens and nasal lining.
-Additionally, this type of nasal spray support faster clearance of allergens and prevent nasal irritation.
+The principle behind barriers nasal sprays is simple: a fluid dispersion in the nose prevents contact between allergens and nasal lining.
+Additionally, this nasal spray supports faster clearance of allergens and prevents nasal irritation.